St Just-in-Roseland to Messack Point circular walk

 Lichens often grow on sick or dying trees so some gardeners assume that the lichen might be harming the tree.
 In fact, it's purely because these trees have fewer leaves so there is more light available for the algae inside the fungus to photosynthesise.
 It's too dark under many healthy trees for the lichen to grow.

 7. Go through the gateway and follow the path over a concrete walkway and stile.
-Make your way into the field and follow the left hedge to a gap into the adjoining field.
+Make your way into the field and follow the left hedge to an opening into the adjoining field.

 Holly has separate male and female plants, so not all holly bushes produce berries - only female plants.
 In less biologically-enlightened Pagan times, holly was thought to be a male plant (the spikes symbolising aggression) whereas ivy was regarded as a female plant (symbolising attachment).
 The Christmas Carol "The Holly and the Ivy" is thought originally to derive from Pagan fertility myths onto which Christian symbolism has subsequently been added.

-8. Go through the gap and continue ahead to meet the line of trees on the left.
+8. Go through the opening and continue ahead to meet the line of trees on the left.
 Follow along the trees to a gate in the far hedge.

 Some of the smaller trees along the left hedge are hazel.